stephenh/stephenh.github.com/_posts/2012-06-22-ivy-artifact-tags.markdown

 The Short Version
 -----------------

-1. Prefer to not use `artifact` tags--if possible, change the downstream project's configurations to match your needs and just rely on configuration-to-configuration mapping.
+1. Prefer to not use `artifact` tags--if possible, change the upstream project's configurations to match your needs and just rely on configuration-to-configuration mapping.
 It's more intuitive, less boilerplate.

    If you must use `artifact` tags, then: